mmiranda222/.statsuite/content/getting started/faqs/de-customisation-configuration.md

 Some of the whished configurations or settings (e.g. how to add a new sdmx public endpoint) are not available from here because they must happen in a previous step or they are refering to server-side decisions, and you should therfore refer to the [installation guides](https://sis-cc.gitlab.io/dotstatsuite-documentation/getting-started/installation/).

 ### Site title and logo
-Define your website name and logo.
+Define your website name and logo.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`
 ```
 "app": {